 As a financial institution, the Company is input taxed on all income except for income from commissions, rents and some fees.
 An input taxed supply is not subject to GST collection, and similarly the GST paid on related or apportioned purchases cannot be recovered.
-As some income is charged GST, the GST on purchases are generally recovered on a proportionate basis.
+As some income is charged GST, the GST on purchases are generally recovered on a proportionate basis using the safe harbour apportionment rate of 18% adopted as per practical Compliance Guideline 2017/15 from 01 Oct 2017.
 In addition certain prescribed purchases are subject to reduced input tax credits ('RITC'), of which 75% of the GST paid is recoverable.